bonitoo-io/giraffe-cypress/README.md

 In order to share data sources and data related utilities between the application and the test suite all data related artefacts are stored in the data module.
 This module is then built and linked into the app workspace as part of the `create` command in the setup.sh script.
 The `data` command in the setup.sh script rebuilds the module and links it into both `app` and `test` modules.

+When developing tests it can be useful to add data to the database.
+This can be done with the `DataGen.ts` script.

+`$ data/DataGen.ts`

 ## Tests

 Tests in the tests directory are Cypress based.
 Two types of reports are generated; Mochawesome and Junit.
 When using the _workspace_ idiom Cypress cannot find the reporting modules located in the parent module.
 In order to work around this issue, the reporting modules need to be soft-linked into the `tests/node_modules` directory.
-This is also handled by the setup.sh script through the `reporting` command.
+This is handled by the `setup.sh` script through the `reporting` command.
 This is also wrapped in the yarn/npm scripts in the `tests` module.

+Test related commands can be executed in the `tests` directory.

+**Start Cypress dev**

+`$ yarn cy:open`

+This opens the Cypress electron

+**Run all tests**

+`$ yarn cy:run`

+Currently tests against Electron.
+(TODO configure target browser choice).

+**Generate reports**

+`$ yarn cy:reports`

+Generates JUnit and HTML reports to directory `tests/sites`.
+Note that screenshots and screencasts can be found in the directories `tests/cypress/screenshots` and `tests/cypress/videos` respectively.

+**Test and Report**

+`$ yarn cy:all`

+**Clean reports**

+`$ yarn rep:clean`